darinz/ML/practice-1/p4/solution_p4.md

 **Key insight:** **SGD** trades **iteration efficiency** for **computational efficiency** per iteration, making it better for large datasets.

-**27. Which technique is most likely to reduce the variance of a model, holding all else fixed?**
+**Problem 27.
+Which technique is most likely to reduce the variance of a model, holding all else fixed?**
 *   (a) Reducing the complexity of the model
 *   (b) Using a smaller number of training samples
 *   (c) Increasing the number of features